binoio/donots/README.md

-# not_mon
+# notmon

-Email sending macOS Python script that is triggered on receipt of a notification.
-The email includes a screenshot of the desktop.
-Useful for Apple Messages notifications that arrive via a secondary (work) iCloud account that isn't directly monitored.
+Send an email on receipt of a macOS notification.

+The email includes a screenshot of the desktop, useful for being notified of Apple Messages or other system notifications.

 At a minimum, change the `EMAIL_RECIPIENT` to the intended recipient address and the `SENDING_ACCOUNT` to the sender.
 The sender is cc'ed.

-Run once manually to accept all of the macOS privacy permission prompts.
+Make sure Apple Mail is configured with a working email account, and trigger at least once manually to accept all of the macOS privacy permission prompts.

-The simplistic design also has the side benefit of sending an email if there is a mandatory restart or reboot notification.